 JD had been taught by salesmen with whom he had worked that it is essential to make it as easy as possible for customers to buy whatever you are selling.
-The marketing brilliance behind the last-minute foisting of such crazy software onto unsuspecting users was becoming irritating, to put it mildly.
+The marketing brilliance behind the last-minute foisting of such crazy software onto unsuspecting users was just plain stupid marketing, to put it mildly.

-JD was now hot under the collar, but dutifully downloaded and installed the 300,000,000 bytes of redundant software.
-This software was designed for a complicated online conferencing situation and was totally unnecessary for viewing a non-interactive video.
+JD was now hot under the collar but dutifully downloaded and installed the 300,000,000 bytes of redundant and computer constipating software.
+This software was designed for a complicated online conferencing situation and was completely inappropriate for viewing a non-interactive video.
 Worst of all, all this computer constipating bloatware desynchronized the speakers’ mouths from their voices by about three seconds.
-True, this is not the first time that some people have had desynchronized mouths.
+True, this is not the first time that some college administrators have had desynchronized mouths.

 The One Oberlin Initiative actually has merit as well as considerable thought behind it.
-This is true even after hosing off all the effusive sales hype that was thrown at the listeners:
+This is true even after hosing off all the effusive sales hype thrown at the listeners:

 Toil and trouble,

 The featured image for this post, taken from the online presentation, shows that Conservatory Dean William Quillen and President Ambar apparently have trouble finding pants and skirts that fit.
 On the other hand, Associate Dean David Kamitsuka appears to be a complete misfit by Oberlin standards because he is wearing clothes that fit.
 Shame.